foldedtoad/ota-dfu-python/README.md

     sudo pip install pexpect
     sudo pip install intelhex

+Firmware Build Requirement -
+* Your nRF51 firmware build method will produce either a firmware hex or bin file named "application.hex" or "application.bin".
+This naming convention is per Nordics DFU specification, which is use by this DFU server as well as the Android Master Control Panel DFU, and iOS DFU app.
+* Your nRF51 firmware build method will produce an Init file (aka "application.dat".
+Again, this is per Nordic's naming conventions.

 Usage -
     sudo ./dfu.py -f \<hex_file> -d \<dat_file> -a \<ble-address\>  or
     sudo ./dfu.py -z \<zip_file> -a \<ble-address\>